gojimmypi/wolfssl/PR_message.md

  (on) RNG                        100 MiB took 1.017 seconds,   98.286 MiB/s, 3052336385 cycles, Cycles per byte =  29.11
 ```

+- It might be useful to include other details on the `GENERATE_MACHINE_PARSEABLE_REPORT` lines such as CPU/Platform type,
+date of test, and more... with the intention of putting all this information in a common database.

 ## Known issues

 The units of GB are supported, but any resulting fractional numbers less than 1 are shown as zero.

 New platforms may have a zero displayed for CPU cycle counts.
-See

 ## Developers Tools:

-Developers of ESP32 testing for other platforms may find this helpful.
+Developers of ESP32 testing for other platforms may find this helpful:

 As the application version of the `benchmark.c` file is in the `components` directory of the ESP-IDF,
 it needs to be copied back to the local repo when testing host-based benchmark.
 In this case on WSL/Ubuntu on Windows 10